shadow-robot/sr_interface/doc/tutorial/HandCommander.md

 hand_commander = SrHandCommander()

-# for current implementation of firmware limits are from 200 to 1000 (measured in custom units)
+# The limits in the current implementation of the firmware are from 200 to 1000 (measured in custom units)
 hand_commander.set_max_force("rh_FFJ3", 600)
 ```